livebg/artwork/README.md

 # Artwork

-Automated image size detection and size scaling for your frontend, but done in the backend.
+Automated image size scaling view helpers for your frontend, but done in the backend.
 Works for any browser.
 Delivers the information needed for the calculations (browser window's dimentions and device's pixel ratio) via a cookie.